-The Mexican education system has had its share of struggles.
-The dropout rate in public schools is high, and rural schools are underfunded and have a shortage of buildings, teachers and textbooks.
-Urban public schools are better, but the quality of education is still relatively low, while private schools grant a high quality of bilingual education that is usually well suited to expat children, but can be expensive.
+Education and schools in Mexico have had their share of struggles.
+The dropout rate in public schools in Mexico is high, and rural schools are underfunded and have a shortage of buildings, teachers and textbooks.
+Urban public schools are better, but the quality of education is still relatively low.
+Private schools offer high-quality bilingual education that is usually well suited to expat children but can be expensive.

-The education system in Mexico is often segregated by social class and stark differences are seen between more developed northern and central states compared to southern regions.
-Wealthy families normally send their children to private schools where there is no shortage of good teachers and textbooks, while poorer families send their children to public schools.
+The education system in Mexico is often segregated by social class; stark differences can be seen between more developed northern and central states and southern regions.
+Wealthy families normally send their children to private schools, where there is no shortage of qualified and passionate teachers and textbooks, while poorer families send their children to public schools.

-Many expats homeschool their children or send them to a Mexican school for half the day and homeschool them in the afternoons.
-Immersion in a Mexican school for half the day can help expat children learn Spanish and assimilate better into the local culture.
+Many expats homeschool their children or send them to a Mexican school during the day and homeschool them in the afternoons.
+Immersion in a Mexican school can help expat children learn Spanish and assimilate better into the local culture.

 Public schools in Mexico